Grayson R. Davis headshot

 Research Interests

 I am broadly interested in the analysis of partial differential equations and computer-assisted proof methods in this field.
 My current studies have been focused on self-similar blow-up in fluid equations.
-My undergraduate research background is in the areas of kinetic equations and numerical spectral geometry.
+More specifically, I am interested in using interval arithmetic to rigorously prove the existence of exact self-similar profiles starting from approximate profiles.
+My advisor is Tristan Buckmaster.

 Notes